raid-guild/indexed/README.md

 - Average Tx Cost
 - Consensus Mechanism (PoW, PoS)
 - Max Transactions Per Second (TPS)
+- Social media and community links

-Using the Ethereum mainnet as an example, the data would look something like:
+Using the Ethereum mainnet as an example, the data for the homepage table would look like:

 ```
 Chain Name: Ethereum Mainnet